pursuit-curriculum/unit-full-stack-web-development/intro-to-sql-joins/README.md

 ### Joining tables

 Imagine you would like to know which hotels have vacancies.
-You would need to query the rooms' table and find where vacant is true.
+You would need to query the rooms table and find where vacant is true.
 Then, you would need to look up the hotels that match.
-To perform this query, you require information from both tables.
-You can join the data in SQL using a `join` statement.
+You can make two separate queries and maybe take some notes or copy/paste to put the data together.
+But there is a better way.
+You can perform a query that joins information from both tables.
+To do this, you would use a `join` statement.

 There are four main ways to join tables.
 Additionally, when you put two tables next to each other, one will be on the left and one on the right.
 Therefore there are references to `left` and `right` when describing joins.

 In the following examples, hotels are on the left table, and rooms are on the right table:

-- Listing all the hotels and room data. (full join)
+- Listing only the hotels and rooms that have associations. (inner join).
-- List all the hotel data and only the room data with an associated hotel. (left join)
+- List all the hotel data and only the room data with an associated hotel. (left join).
-- Listing only the hotel data that has at least one associated room. (right join)
+- Listing only the hotel data that has at least one associated room. (right join).
-- Listing only the hotels and rooms that have associations. (inner join)
+- Listing all the hotels and room data. (full join).

 Here is a simplified visual of the four types of joins.

 ![](./assets/sql-join-venn-diagram.png)

 **Caveat:** Some people don't like using Venn Diagrams to describe joins as an oversimplified representation of what is happening.
 That's ok!
 Venn Diagrams are a great way to get started.
-When you are ready, you can read something more technical like [this](https://blog.jooq.org/2016/07/05/say-no-to-venn-diagrams-when-explaining-joins/)
+When you are ready, you can read something more technical like [this](https://blog.jooq.org/2016/07/05/say-no-to-venn-diagrams-when-explaining-joins/).

 #### Full Outer Join